 B MOVIE CHALLENGE: Multiple Maniacs

 It is so easy nowadays to call a movie independent.
 Yet, once upon a time (in a magical land called… BALTIMORE!), there was a group of losers, loners, and lovers who truly were independent, both in film and spirit(s).
-Truthfully, the director, John Waters, was actually arrested for “Conspiracy to Commit Indecent Exposure” while making this film and proved what it really took to push the boundaries in the late 60s and early 70s.
+Truthfully, the director, John Waters, was arrested for “Conspiracy to Commit Indecent Exposure” while making this film and proved what it took to push the boundaries in the late 60s and early 70s.
 They say a filmmaker should put their blood, sweat, and tears into a movie, and you can guarantee the “Pope of Trash” put more fluids than these into one of his first feature films, Multiple Maniacs, a movie that has everything in it from hairspray beehives to a lobster having… er, intimate relations with the infamous muse Divine!

 Shot in gorgeous black and white and coming in a very rough (and tough) ninety-six minutes, you can find Multiple Maniacs on streaming services like Tubi and (believe it or not) HBO Max, but recently there was a Blu-ray Criterion Collection edition, filled with interviews and retrospectives which can be streamed in beautiful 4K on the Criterion Channel.
 So cruise in your pink Cadillac to the local drive-in, deep fry some lobster tails, and get ready to go nuts with some (simply) divine magic!